syubukun/Sp34/README.md

 Description:
 ---------------------------------
-This script makes .gff file with LTR and clustering information from LTRharvest, LTRdigest, MGEscan result and raw fasta file.
+This script makes .gff file with LTR and clustering information from MGEscan, LTRharvest and LTRdigest result and raw fasta file.

 Requirement:
 ---------------------------------